HeringtonPress/Systems/GURPS/Monday-GURPS-Equipment.md

 ## Ranged Weapon Tables
 ### Acc (Accuracy)
 Add Accuracy to your weapon skill if you took an Aim maneuver on the turn prior to your attack.
-If you have Heroic Archer (p.
-35) and are wielding a bow, you don’t need to Aim – add Acc to skill whenever you Attack or All-Out Attack outside of close combat!
 ### Bulk
 A measure of the weapon’s size and handiness.
 Bulk penalizes weapon skill during a Move and Attack maneuver or in close combat.
-### Bows, Crossbows, and ST
+### Bows and ST
-Bows and crossbows have their own ST, which you must specify when you buy such a weapon.
+Bows have their own ST, which you must specify when you buy one.
 The ST in the table is the lowest possible value.
 Use the weapon’s rated ST instead of your ST to determine range and damage.
-You can always use a weapon that’s weaker than you.
-You can use a stronger crossbow with no penalty, but it will take longer to cock (see Reloading).
 ### Range
-If a weapon has only one range number, this is the Maximum Range (Max) in hexes (yards) at which it can attack a target.
+If a weapon has only one range number, this is the Maximum Range (Max) in hexes (yards).
 If two numbers appear, separated by a slash, the first is Half-Damage Range (1/2D) while the second is Max.
-Nearly all ranged weapons list range as multiples of the wielder’s ST. For bows and crossbows, use the weapon’s ST in these formulas (see below in Strength).
+Nearly all ranged weapons list range as multiples of the wielder’s ST.
 ### Reloading
-The parenthetical number represents the number of ready actions needed to reload.

 **Thrown Weapons**: pick it up or ready a new weapon!

 **Bows and Slings**: (2) means one Ready to draw and position a stone or arrow, and another to prepare the loaded weapon for shooting.
 A successful Fast-Draw roll turns the first into a free action, making effective reload time (1).

-**Crossbows**: “(4)” means two consecutive Ready maneuvers to cock the weapon, one to draw and load a bolt, and one to bring the weapon back into shooting position.
-This assumes the weapon’s ST is no greater than yours.
-If its ST is one or two greater, reload time is (8); if its ST is three or four greater, you need a “goat’s foot” device and must be standing, reload time is (20); and if its ST is five greater or more, you cannot cock it!
-A successful Fast-Draw roll shaves off one Ready maneuver.

 ### BOW (DX-5)

 | Weapon        | Damage    | Acc | Range   | Weight  | Cost | ST  | Bulk |